Subphotospheric emission from short gamma-ray bursts: Protons mold the multi-messenger signals: Multi-messenger emission

 The energy distributions of non-thermal electrons, positrons, protons, neutrons, pions, muons and neutrinos are evolved relying on a modified version of the \textsc{AM$^{3}$} code~\citep{Gao:2016uld}.
 In addition, we extend the original code that includes synchrotron, inverse Compton, photo-pion production, Bethe-Heitler pair production, $\gamma \gamma $-annihilation, and adiabatic cooling; our new version of \textsc{AM$^{3}$} also accounts for proton-proton interactions (see Appendix~\ref{appendix:radiative}).
 Secondary particles are treated self-consistently, undergoing the same interactions as primary particles.

 The photon evolution is instead computed through a newly developed code.
 The latter treats the evolution in momentum space, accounting for Comptonization by a thermal electron population through the Kompaneets equation \citep{1957:Kompaneets}.
 We extend the Kompaneets equation to include cooling, absorption/emission terms due to thermal emission and absorption processes (bremsstrahlung, cyclotron, and double Compton) as well as the effects of adiabatic expansion.
 Non-thermal processes are included by offering an interface to \textsc{AM$^3$} ($\gamma \gamma $-annihilation, synchrotron, inverse Compton, and pion decay).
 The initial spectrum at $r \simeq 10^{11}$~cm is a Planck black-body spectrum.
 For the thermal protons, neutrons, and electrons, no separate treatment is necessary.
 For these instead, at each time step, the temperature and number density are updated, relying on the evolution of the internal and rest mass density of the plasma shell.
+The assumption of Maxwellian distributions for the thermal populations is justified since the thermal relaxation time due to Coulomb collisions is shorter than the dynamical time, for the radial range under consideration.
 For details on the considered processes and the numerical treatment, we refer the interested reader to Appendix~\ref{appendix:radiative}.
 The interface between the GR-MHD simulation and the radiative calculations is thus implemented on the one hand through the thermal populations (following the evolution of $\rho$ and $u$), and on the other hand through the injection terms for the non-thermal electrons and protons that are a result of the inferred particle acceleration regions and processes.